 unavailable can be reserved for a small charge at your

 nearest library or online.

 Log into your library account

-Please note: To ensure we maintain accurate
+Please note: To maintain accurate records, you

-you visit a library or modify it yourself
+you visit a library or modify your account details online.

 Become a Kent library user

 register online to join for free.
 You need to bring